mneck/land-grab/README.md

 ### Tile types

 There are four types of tiles generated on the map: water, land, mountain, and forest.
 Each tile has two important properties affecting play: charm/industry and canBeBuiltOn.
+A tile's "charm" value gives adjacency bonuses to Player 2, while a tile's "industry" value gives adjaceny bonuses to Player 1.
 There are also resort, mining, and farm settlement tiles built by the players.
 Adjacency bonuses refer to the tiles to the immediate North, South, West, and East of a given tile.
 All player-built tiles must be built adjacent to or to the immediate Northwest, Southwest, Northeast, or Southeast of a farm or settlement that belongs to that player.

 **Water** tiles cannot be built on and surround the playable area of the map.
 Each water tile adds 1 additional income to adjacent resort settlement tiles.